sradevski/aida/README.md

 If the request matches one of the fakedDataRoutes object responses, it should return that response.
 If it doesn't match any, it should be passed through (and maybe log it in console).

 If a request doesn't have a "200" response for the request, the first response status in the responses will be returned.

-TODO: Remove axios and use either the sinon mock server or polly.

 ### Contributing